c0ld-w4ter/you-fm/README.md

 ## 📄 License

-This project is part of a technical specification implementation for an AI Daily Briefing Agent system.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---